-These soft Honey Cookies embrace the comforting flavors of fall—cinnamon, nutmeg, cloves, and anise.
+These soft Honey Cookies embrace the comforting flavors of the holiday—cinnamon, nutmeg, cloves, and anise.
 The spices come together beautifully and the addition of sour cream make these cookies soft to the touch and to the taste.
 An anise glaze may be added for a touch more flavor and a hint more sweetness.
-These are perfect for snacking and sharing, especially around the holiday season.
+The cookies bake up smooth, which is perfect for decorating if you choose to do so.
+Share these cookies with family and friends during your holiday celebrations—perhaps you'll start a new tradition.

 Yields approximately 4 dozen cookies